 Her extensive list of work includes the novels Peak among the Mountains (群山之巅), Puppet Manchukuo (伪满洲国), Sunshine Behind the Clouds, Last Quarter of the Moon (额尔古纳河右岸), Snow and Raven (白雪乌鸦), and the short story collections Tales from an Arctic Village, The Snowy Graveyard, Travels to White Nights, Dead Streams, Washing Off the Dust of the Road, Mist, Moon and Cow Byre, and All the Nights in the World.

 A Jar of Lard, tr.
 Chenxin Jiang Pathlight: New Chinese Writing 1 (2012)

-Chi Zijian's Last Quarter of the Moon (额尔古纳河右岸), winner of China's most prestigious literary award -- the Mao Dun Literary Prize in 2008 -- has been translated into several languages as of January 2015: English, Italian, Spanish, Dutch, and within 2015, Turkish.
+Chi Zijian's Last Quarter of the Moon (额尔古纳河右岸), winner of China's most prestigious literary award -- the Mao Dun Literary Prize in 2008 -- has been translated into several languages as of January 2015: English, Italian, Spanish, Dutch and Japanese, and within 2015, Turkish.

 Further information about Last Quarter of the Moon:

 From the Mountains to the Sea (Author's Afterword in English)

 Gray Tan at Grayhawk Agency represents Chi Zijian globally.
 For a full-length, 3-chapter English excerpt from her novel set in Harbin during the "Great Manchurian Plague" of 1910-11, Snow and Raven, visit Grayhawk.